Children's Readings (Cycle C)

 Freddie and his mom went to the mall for an after Christmas sale.
 Freddie walked with his mother from store to store, looking at clothes and dishes and kitchen items.
 Freddie was amazed that the Christmas decorations were already down and Valentine Day decoration displays were going up.
 Everywhere Freddie went, he pointed out all the changes in the stores.
 "Wow!
 Look at that mom!"
 Freddie exclaimed over and over.

 But his mother saw things differently.
-The mall was as crowded this day as it was before Christmas.
+The mall was as crowded today as it was before Christmas.
 No matter what she did, she kept bumping into people.
 Keeping an eye on Freddie was a real challenge.
 He kept stopping to comment on the store decorations and all the colors.
 "Yes, dear," Freddie's mother replied to his exclamations.
 "Let's go."

 Inside a large department store, Freddie's mother stopped for directions.
 "Freddie, wait here while I find out where to go."